Chick Litoris Dickorifice, Doc

 What a Wonderful World

-When Soviet tanks rolled through Walsall, Jerald Cornwallis witnessed a young mother crushed beneath caterpillar tracks; her baby buggy squashed like a bug on a windscreen.
+When Soviet tanks rolled through Walsall, Jerald Cornwallis witnessed a young mother crushed beneath caterpillar tracks; her baby buggy squashed like a gnat on a windscreen.

 Then, when bombs fell like winter snow on Peckham, he drew thick, black velvet curtains on this wonderful world, wound up his old gramophone, placed a well-worn Satchmo Louis Armstrong upon the turntable and settled back to walk a path into a vale of silence.

 The times they are changed now.